zerowastefestival/zerowastefestival.github.io/index.md

 ![Revived Yarn Meetup]({{ site.baseurl }}/images/logos-external/logo-revived-yarn.png "Revived Yarn Meetup"){:style="float: top;margin-right: 10px;height: 150px;"}

 Revived yarn is a community of knitters and crocheters who help to warm the homeless of Dublin.
-We upcycle leftovers of yarn into handmade garments donated directly to the homeless on the streets.
+They upcycle leftovers of yarn into handmade garments donated directly to the homeless on the streets.
 Find out more about this meetup at the [Revived Yarn Facebook page](https://www.facebook.com/revivedyarn){:target="blank"}.

 ### Zero Waste Meetup